 Ivy is now working on a 1-week interprofessional simulated clinical workshop and community placement which will commence in August 2021.
 This program is designed for the students from School of Nursing, Rehabilitation Sciences and Applied Social Sciences of PolyU, and will prepare them for subsequent community clinical placement by theoretical input and simulated clinical workshop.

 Dr Alice Yau is a lecturer at the Centre for the Applied English Studies (CAES) at The University of Hong Kong.
 She is particularly interested in research that explores visual computational methods for Cantonese data analysis and lay understanding of medical knowledge in healthcare settings.

 Dr Amos Yung is the Project Associate of IRCAHC.

-His research interests include collaborative construction of knowledge repository, Computer Mediated Communication, Corpus Linguistics.
+His research interests include collaborative construction of knowledge repository, Computer Mediated Communication, Corpus Linguistics and Network Analysis.

 Melanie Barlow is a simulation specialist who has a passion for using experiential education to help improve the care health professionals provide to their patients.
 With 16 years’ experience in education and as a Clinical Nurse, she understand the importance of different health professionals learning with, from and about each other.
 Melanie has a passion for improving healthcare communication and currently undertaking a PhD in this field.